jfreboud/neko/README.md

 Be sure to be in the `neko` conda environment and to have downloaded the PTB-XL dataset somewhere (see [previous paragraph](#installation)).

-Also note that the subdirectory `weights` already contains some weights that have been trained with the `small` config of the different models (see paragraph [training](#training)).
+Also note that the subdirectory `weights` already contains parameters that have been trained with the `small` config of the different models (see paragraph [training](#training)).